-BAME pay gap
+Ethnicity pay gap

-The group carried out an ethnicity pay gap for the first time this year which illustrated that BAME staff are paid 10.3% less than staff who are White British.
-This is similar to the country as a whole.
-According to the ONS the average pay gap in the UK between Indian and white employees in 2018 was 12%; Pakistani and Bangladeshi ethnic groups had pay gaps of 18.9% and 21.6%, respectively.
-Black African, Caribbean or Black British, Other and White Other ethnic groups on average earned 5% to 10% less than their White British counterparts.
+The group carried out an ethnicity pay gap for the third time this year which illustrated that BAME staff are paid 3.6% less than staff who are White British, a decrease from 6.8% in 2022.

+This is more favourable than the country as a whole.
+According to the latest ONS figures published in 2019, the average pay gap in the UK between Indian and white employees was 16%; Pakistani and Bangladeshi ethnic groups had pay gaps of 16% and 15%, respectively.
+Black African, Caribbean or Black British, Other and White Other ethnic groups on average earned 4% to 15% less than their White British counterparts.

 The group believes that it pays staff in the same roles equivalent salaries regardless of ethnicity.
-The group has identified that it is diverse, in terms of ethnicity, at entry level and at Leadership level but not at Manager and Senior Manager level and this may account for the variation in average pay.
-A plan has been put in place to increase diversity across the group (appendix 6).
+In 2020, the group identified that it is diverse, in terms of ethnicity, at entry level and at Leadership level but not at Manager and Senior Manager level and this may account for the variation in average pay.
+The figures over the last three years have reduced, following a plan to address this.
+The group continues to focus on this plan to ensure ethnicity pay gap is reduced at all levels across the organisation.